-CHAPTER 2.
-AN OVERVIEW OF SIEMENS S7-200 MICRO-CONTROLLER
+2. AN OVERVIEW OF SIEMENS S7-200 MICRO-CONTROLLER

 2.1.
-Overview of an S7-200
+OVERVIEW

 STEP 7-Micro/WIN supports the S7-200 CPUs by giving you the features to set up and manage your application project.
 A project consists of the program you enter with STEP 7-Micro/WIN, along with the documentation you write for the program and the configuration you set up for the CPU.